 |Strong international calling options||SMS texting features need improvement|

 |The ability to text pictures improves collaboration and communication||No native chat tool, Dialpad Meetings video calling tool add-on feature|

 |Easy to transfer calls to other devices at any time||Frequent updates are time-consuming, but the quality of service is compromised if admins delay running them|

 Though Dialpad is an enterprise-grade UCaaS provider, it offers superior communications options to small businesses and startups.
 This is due in large part to its high-level web conferencing features, which allow users to quickly set up, record, and take notes in meetings.
 It also offers a robust set of features for a low price point, which is especially beneficial for newer businesses.
 Real estate professionals, retailers, and legal professionals are key Dialpad target markets.

-8×8’s Office Communication tool is an all-in-one UCaaS company for voice and telephony, audio and video conferencing, SMS, and chat messaging.
+8×8’s eXperience Communications Platfrom is an all-in-one UCaaS company for voice and telephony, audio and video conferencing, SMS, and chat messaging.

 An eight-time Gartner Magic Quadrant Leader, 8×8 UCaaS is trusted by McDonald’s, Regus, Farmers Insurance, and other top companies.
 Its cloud PBX business phone system offers free unlimited calls and SMS texting in the US and Canada, as well as unlimited global calling in up to 47 countries.
 It is HIPAA compliant, allows for call recording with cloud or Dropbox storage, and has advanced call routing and monitoring tools.